Flutter localization and internationalization i18n with examples

 flutter pub add intl:any

-After everything is installed, open the pubspec.yaml file in the project root, find the flutter section, and tweak it by adding the generate setting:
+After installing the dependencies, open the pubspec.yaml file in the project root.
+Find the flutter section and add the generate setting:

 # The following section is specific to Flutter packages.